paulkaefer/diamol_code/notes.md

 > Reverse proxies are not a new technology, but they’ve shifted left with the container revolution.

-* Section 20.3 covers use of nginx's cash
+* Section 20.3 covers use of nginx's caches

 ### Todos:
 - [ ] explore https://www.ssllabs.com/